 It is very important the process is not only defined clearly but also documented.
 The hiring process has to be followed by all new employees.
 From the application to the interviewing of prospects and filing of employment paperwork, a company’s employee handbook and policy manual have to fully cover the hiring procedure.
 Otherwise, applicants that you have passed over can claim discrimination with your organization’s hiring process.

-Tip no. 4: Lay the specifics re expectations of new hires.
+4. Lay the specifics re expectations of new hires

 The experience of belonging to a brand new organization is often a whirlwind for a new hire.
 That being said, the company’s employee handbook has to layout specifics on what a new hire should expect when he or she comes aboard.